CMASCenter/pcluster-cmaq/docs/index.md

 ## Community Multiscale Air Quality Model (CMAQ)

-CMAQ (see-mak): an active open-source development project of the U.S. EPA that consists of a suite of programs for conducting air quality model simulations.
+CMAQ consists of a suite of programs for conducting air quality model simulations.
+CMAQ is a Linux-based open source model that requires significant computational resources and specific system configurations to run.
 CMAQ combines current knowledge in atmospheric science and air quality modeling, multi-processor computing techniques, and an open-source framework to deliver fast, technically sound estimates of ozone, particulates, toxics and acid deposition. <a href="https://www.epa.gov/cmaq">US EPA Community Multiscale Air Quality Model (CMAQ) Website</a>

 ## User Support